Mazinkaiser (2010 Re-issue)

 - One, two piece display base

-Now lets discuss the figure, shall we?
-Mazinkaiser is made from 1.4 lbs. of die-cast metal and high quality plastics.
+Now let's discuss the figure, shall we?
+Mazinkaiser is made from 1.4 lbs. of die-cast metal and high-quality plastics.
 The metal can be found in the legs, torso, and shoulders.
-The metal in the thighs especially stands out because nice chrome plating.
+The metal in the thighs especially stands out because of nice chrome plating.
 The balance of the figure is a mixture of PVC and plastics.
 Mazinkaiser is finished high gloss paint with very few flaws to be seen.

 Mazinkaiser also can fire both fists, just like the Aoshima version (shown second photo below) Note the differences in the sculpt of the Max Factory SRW version and the Aoshima OVA version.
 Especially check out the head sculpt and the chest differences.